Ready to find out how many watts should your speakers have and boost your room’s sound? Awesome!

 This is probably a decent-sized living room or even a whole apartment, and you’ll probably pack 30-40 people there.

-You could go with a fantastic Kanto YU4 (it’s on a huge discount on Amazon in July), which is also a cheap option for the quality you get with it and will serve you if you’re going to need it for a bigger house.
+You could go with a fantastic Proreck Freedom 12, which is also a cheap option for the quality you get with it and will serve you if you’re going to need it for a bigger house.

 This one will more likely bring the police than chase all the people out of the room with poor sound.

-If you want something more classy, Abramtek E500 (also on a discount on Amazon) is for you.
-The Abramtek provides enough bass and has a bass boost button.
-It’s also for sharp listening and has a 5-band customizable EQ, and 4 other EQ presets.
+Bose Surround Speakers 700 are for you if you want something more classy.
+The 700s provide enough bass and have a bass boost button.
+They’re also for sharp listening and have a 5-band customizable EQ and four other EQ presets.

-It puts out 200 watts of continuous power and has two separate amplifiers (50 watts of the 200 watts apply to the subwoofer).
-Doesn’t sound like much, but it can reach a tremendous >100+ Db.
+They put out 120 watts of peak power and have two separate amplifiers.
+It doesn’t sound like much, but it can reach a tremendous >100+ Db.

 1000 – 2000 square feet